Official information and details of Introduction to Computer Programming (Summer 2019) can be found in the course’s syllabus (PDF).

 PHYS 6302: Methods of Applied Physics - Computers in Physics (MAPCP) is a 4-hours credit 11-weeks summer course offered as part of the graduate coursework in the Department of Physics at The University of Texas at Arlington.

-The course covers topics in Basic computer programming concepts for engineering computation.
+The course covers topics in Basic computer programming concepts.
 Programming in MATLAB, Python, R, or similar high-level computing environments is emphasized, but more advanced languages such as Fortran, C, or C++ may be also discussed.

 About MAPCP - Summer 2019 (MAPCP2019U)